Westminster, St. James, and Royal LondonView Map

 This is postcard London at its best.
-Crammed with historic churches, grand state buildings, and major art collections, Royal London and Westminster unites politics, high culture, and religion.
+Crammed with historic churches, grand state buildings, and some of the world’s best art collections, Royal London and Westminster unite politics and high culture.
 (Oh, and the Queen lives here, too.)
-The places you'll want to explore are grouped into three distinct areas—Trafalgar Square, Whitehall, and Buckingham Palace—each occupying a corner of triangular St. James's Park.
-Happily, there is as much history in these few acres as in many whole cities, so pace yourself—this is concentrated sightseeing.
+The places you’ll want to explore are grouped into four distinct areas—Trafalgar Square, Whitehall, St. James's, and Buckingham Palace—each nudging a corner of triangular St. James's Park.
+There is as much history in these few acres as in many whole cities, so pace yourself—this is concentrated sightseeing.

-Trafalgar Square is the official center of London, but what will bring you here are the two magnificent museums on the northern edge of the square, the National Gallery and the National Portrait Gallery.
-From the square two boulevards lead to the seats of different ideas of governance.
-Whitehall drops south to the neo-Gothic Houses of Parliament, where members of both Houses (Commons and Lords) hold debates and vote on pending legislation, and, just opposite, Westminster Abbey, a monument to the nation's history and for centuries the scene of daily worship, coronations, and royal weddings.
-Poets, political leaders, and 17 monarchs are buried in the 13th-century Gothic building.
+Home to London's most photogenic pigeons (albeit in lesser numbers these days), Trafalgar Square is not only the official center of the district known as Westminster, it is the official center of London.
+What will bring you here are the two magnificent museums on the northern edge of the square, the National Gallery and the National Portrait Gallery.
+From the square, two boulevards lead to the seats of different eras of governance.
+The avenue called Whitehall drops south to the neo-Gothic Houses of Parliament, where members of both Houses (Commons and Lords) hold debates and vote on pending legislation.
+Just opposite, Westminster Abbey is a monument to the nation’s history and for centuries the scene of daily worship, coronations, and royal weddings.
+Poets, political leaders, and 17 monarchs are buried in this world-famous, 13th-century Gothic building.
+Sandwiched between the two is the Jewel Tower, the only surviving part of the medieval Palace of Westminster (a name still given to Parliament and its environs).
 Halfway down Whitehall, No. 10 Downing Street is both the residence and the office of the prime minister.
 One of the most celebrated occupants, Winston Churchill, is commemorated in the Churchill War Rooms, his underground wartime headquarters off Whitehall.
 Just down the road is the Cenotaph, which acts as a focal point for the annual remembrance of those lost in war.

 - Admiralty Arch